AAVSO/AM_WeatherBoxMega/README.md

 # AM_WeatherBox
 Astro Makers project to make a weather monitor box for and observatory

-Welcome to the plans and instructions for the Alan Sliski and Son Weather Box
+Designed by Alan Sliski and Aaron Sliski.
+Other contributers: James Synge, George Silvis

 The goal is to create an inexpensive device for weather monitoring at a telescope site/observatory.
 It features:
   - Just two onboard sensors: rain detector and sky/cloud monitor.
 These are the most important sensors for making